 copy dataADF activities are executed, which actually move the data between the source (SQL Server database) and the destination (Azure Data Lake Gen2).

-- On the other hand, the transfer query scripts are executed for each Entity in order to perform data optimization, data validation, etc and loading the data in its optimized format in the data lake.
+- On the other hand, the autogenerated transfer query / DSU ingestion is executed in order to perform data optimization, data validation, etc., and loading the data in its optimized format in the data lake.

 The time to execute this pipeline is variable depending on the volumne of data and the environment.

 Once Sidra is connected to the source database, Sidra SQL Server connector plugin first copies all rows from every table in every schema and table that has not been explicitly set to be excluded (see above on "Excluding Source Data").

 For each table (Entity), rows are copied by performing a SELECT satement.
 Copy Activity in Azure Data Factory parallelizes reads and writes according to the source and destination.
 A good practice when using Change Tracking, is that the field by which the changes are calculated is indexed in the source database.
 This avoids needing to read the whole table.